thecode-chic/TCC-Design-Agency/README.md

 # TCC-Design-Agency
-The Code Chic Design Agency is a simple HTML and CSS Website for beginners
+The Code Chic Design Agency is a simple HTML and CSS Website for beginners.
+A Practical Guide